Oregon Doesn't Have Time For This Obamacare Repeal Nonsense

 “Uh, he didn’t have any reaction,” Brown said.

 The governor also signed a bill codifying Roe v.
-Wade, the federal law that protects a woman’s right to safe and legal abortion.
-The idea is that if the U.S. Supreme Court were to overturn the law, the state would already have the statute on its books and it would take effect immediately.
+Wade, the landmark federal ruling that protects a woman’s right to safe and legal abortion.
+The idea is that if the U.S. Supreme Court were to overturn the ruling, the state would already have the statute on its books and it would take effect immediately.

 Beyond health care, Oregon lawmakers pushed through other progressive policies that completely counter what the president is trying to do.